 Paying for reasonable mandatory registration fees that the provider charges to private-paying families.
 (This requirement does not include other fees, such as activity or transportation fees.)
-Describe the policy or procedure or describe why this practice is not generally accepted: The TLA pays the provider registration fees.
-The parent is provided an Authorization Letter/Acceptance Letter for services, which stipulates the daily rate the TLA will pay and defines any remaining fees/balance (parent co-pay) as the responsibility of the parent(s).
+Describe the policy or procedure or describe why this practice is not generally accepted: The TLA does not pay provider registration fees.
+These registration fees are the responsibility of the parent(s).
+The parent is provided an Authorization Letter/Acceptance Letter for services which stipulates the daily rate the TLA will pay and stipulates of any remaining fees/balance is the responsibility of the parent(s).